 While 18-wheelers are critical to our economy and markets, they are also highly dangerous by virtue of their size, mass, and destructive capacity.
 When a big rig collides with another vehicle, it is the smaller car’s occupants that usually suffer the most damage.

-If you have been injured in a Chicago Heights truck accident, a lawyer from The Kryder Law Group, LLC, can help you recover compensation from several parties, potentially including the truck driver, the trucking company, and their insurer.
+If you have been injured in a collision, a Chicago Heights truck accident from The Kryder Law Group, LLC can help you recover compensation from several parties, potentially including the truck driver, the trucking company, and their insurer.
 We can help you get paid not only for your financial losses but also for a number of noneconomic damages, such as pain and suffering.
 If your loved one lost their life in a truck accident, we can help you pursue a wrongful death claim.

 We offer a free case evaluation and never collect a fee unless we settle or win your case.
-To speak with a member of our team today, call The Kryder Law Group, LLC, at (312) 223-1700.
+To speak with a member of our team today, call The Kryder Law Group, LLC.

-We Take On the Responsible Parties and Their Insurers
+We Take On the Responsible Truckers and Their Insurers

 Truck accidents are unique in that they sometimes feature more than one liable party.
 At The Kryder Law Group, LLC, we will work to identify all parties that might bear liability, determine their insurance situations, and formulate a plan to recover compensation on your behalf.